-15.4.5 Independent Living Skills
+15.5.5 Independent Living Skills

-CONTRACTOR shall develop an individualized plan for each child to learn basic living skills within the context of the family home setting.
-Such skills may include, as age appropriate: 1) learning to plan, shop, and prepare balanced meals; 2) purchase and care of clothing; 3) basic housekeeping skills; 4) budgeting; 5) use of public transportation as appropriate; 6) personal safety; and 7) health care and personal hygiene.
+CONTRACTOR shall develop an individualized plan for each youth and NMD to learn basic living skills within the context of the family home setting.
+Such skills may include, as age appropriate: 1) learning to plan, shop, and prepare balanced meals; 2) purchase and care of clothing; 3) basic housekeeping skills; 4) budgeting; 5) use of public transportation as appropriate; 6) personal safety; 7) health care and personal hygiene; (8) relationship and communication skills; and (9) landlord and renters' rights and skills for being a good tenant.

-- 15.4.6 CONTRACTOR shall facilitate participation in COUNTY approved Emancipation services and/or develop on-site Emancipation services equivalent to the COUNTY's Independent Living Program for children unable to participate in the COUNTY'S Independent Living Program or approved off-grounds Emancipation services. - 15.4.7 CONTRACTOR shall teach the child how to set short-term and long-term goals and objectives appropriate to the developmental level of the child.
-CONTRACTOR shall discuss possible short-term and long-term goals and objectives with the child as they relate to his/her NSP, career plans, strengths and interests, and educational possibilities.
-These discussions of life goals are to help prepare the child for Emancipation and adulthood, and, where the permanency plan is for family reunification, return to his/her family. - 15.4.8 CONTRACTOR shall not discipline a child, youth or NMD by preventing them from attending career and vocational training programs, working on the job, or college planning activities, such as taking the SAT and ACT or attending a college tour. - 15.4.9 CONTRACTOR shall facilitate participation with the public workforce system, which includes the America's Jobs Centers of California (AJCC's) and the Youth Source Centers (YSC), whenever possible, to ensure youth ages 14 and older and NMDs have access and services to promote educational and career readiness skills (see Exhibit A-1, Reference Links).
+- 15.5.6 CONTRACTOR shall facilitate participation in COUNTY approved independent living services for self-sufficiency and develop on-site services equivalent to the COUNTY's Independent Living Program for youth and NMDs unable to participate in the COUNTY'S Independent Living Program or approved off-grounds independent living services for self-sufficiency services. - 15.5.7 CONTRACTOR shall teach the youth and NMDs how to set short-term and long-term goals and objectives appropriate to the developmental level of the youth or NMD.
+CONTRACTOR shall discuss possible short-term and long-term goals and objectives with the youth and NMDs as they relate to their NSP, career plans, strengths and interests, and educational possibilities.
+These discussions of life goals are to help prepare the youth and NMDs for transition to adulthood, and, where the permanency plan is for family reunification, adoption, or legal guardianship, return to their family.

+- 15.5.8 CONTRACTOR shall not discipline a youth or NMD by preventing them from attending career and vocational training programs, working on the job, or college planning activities, such as taking the SAT and ACT or attending a college tour. - 15.5.9 CONTRACTOR shall facilitate participation with the public workforce system, which includes the America's Jobs Centers of California (AJCC's) and the Youth Source Centers (YSC), whenever possible and as appropriate and aligned with the youth and NMD's career and educational goals, to ensure youth ages 14 and older and NMDs have access and services to promote educational and career readiness skills (see Exhibit A-1, Reference Links). - 15.5.10 CONTRACTOR shall assist the youth ages 14 and older and NMDs to obtain a California Identification or Real ID. - 15.5.11 CONTRACTOR shall assist youth ages 14 and older and NMDs to explore resources to acquire information on independent living skills, including but not limited to the following: Opportunity Youth Collaborative, Know Before You Go and ILP Online (see Exhibit A-1, Reference Links).

-15.5 Permanency Support Services
+15.6 Permanency and Aftercare Support Services